 Additional hours (11-13) must be selected from any area within the biology curriculum except for research hours to total 45 hours in biology.
-In addition to the biology courses, B.A. majors must complete Quantitative Analysis I and II (MA 125 and 126) and show proficiency in a foreign language through the 200 level.
-Cadets in the B.A. major must complete either two semesters of organic chemistry with lab (CH 223 and 225, CH 224 and 226) or General Physics I and II (PY 120 and PY 115, PY 121 and PY 116).
-To broaden the education, six credits of English above the 100 level are required.
-Additionally, 12 non-science elective credits must be completed in either English (EN) or Writing (WR), history, economics, business, psychology, philosophy, fine arts, political science, or modern languages.
+In addition to the biology courses, B.A. majors must complete

+Quantitative Analysis I and II (MA 125 and MA 126) and show proficiency in a foreign language through the 200 level.
+Cadets in the B.A. major must complete either two semesters of organic chemistry with lab (CH 223 and CH 225, CH 224 and CH 226) or general physics I and II (PY 120 and PY 115, PY 121 and PY 116).
+To broaden the education, six credits of any English, rhetoric, and humanistic studies (ERH) courses above the 100 level are required.
+Additionally, 12 non-science elective credits must be completed in either English, rhetoric, and humanistic studies (ERH), history, economics, business, psychology, political science, or modern languages.
 The remainder (9) of the 135 hours required for graduation can be taken from any department on post.
 Cadets completing the B.A. degree often complete double majors or minors in other disciplines.
 A minor in chemistry can be completed by taking one additional course from selected courses in the chemistry curriculum.
-The requirements for minors in psychology, English, or history, for example, fit in well to our elective requirements.
+The requirements for minors in psychology, history or English, rhetoric, and humanistic studies areas, for example, fit in well with our elective requirements.